NUS-Fintech-Society/SD_Notesfree/README.md

 ## Frontend

-1. Everything except Services should be a .jsx file
+1. Everything except files in`frontend/src/service` should be a .jsx file
 2. If you're not in the /frontend subdirectory, `cd frontend`
 3. Run `npm install` to download the required packages after every pull and when installing new packages.
 4. Run `npm run dev` and view on [http://localhost:3000/](http://localhost:3000/)